ICIJ/es-translator/README.md

 docker run -it icij/es-translator poetry run es-translator --help
 ```

-This is the primarly command from EsTranslator to translate documents.

 ## Usage

+The primarly command from EsTranslator to translate documents is `es-translator`:

 ```
 Usage: es-translator [OPTIONS]